Gariix1/gariix1/README.md

 ---

+---

-📌 _“Driven by passion, guided by purpose, and powered by code.”_
+📌 _"Fueled by curiosity, grounded in purpose, and driven to code solutions that matter."_

+> 🔐 _"There is no such thing as 100% security.
+The goal is to reduce risk, not eliminate it."_
+> — Common cybersecurity principle